Associate Professor History

 Public Lands History with faculty at the Public Lands History Center

 I advise and mentor graduate students training in the Cultural Resource Management (CRM) & Historic Preservation Concentration of the Master of Arts in History program.
-I take 3-4 graduate students per year who want to earn an MA in the CRM&HP Concentration (program code HIST-CMHZ-MA).
-For Fall 2024, I will be accepting a maximum of 4 new students.
+I typically take 3-4 graduate students per year who want to earn an MA in the CRM&HP Concentration (program code HIST-CMHZ-MA).
 I may also be interested in working with graduate students who want to complete a thesis, studying the intersections of environmental history and public history, or environmental history and gender history.
-Graduate students interested in working with me must email for an introductory meeting before they apply.
+Graduate students interested in working with me must email for an introductory meeting before they apply. *For Fall 2025, I will not be accepting new students as I will be on sabbatical in 2026-27.

 REGULARLY TAUGHT COURSES